Slaymaster: Fictional character biography

-Slaymaster remains one of few Muslim characters depicted in the Marvel universe.
+Slaymaster was one of the first Muslim characters depicted in the Marvel universe.
 He is shown refusing alcohol because of his religion.

-Slaymaster first encounters Captain Britain while carrying out an assassination, managing to defeat the Captain.
+Slaymaster encounters Captain Britain while carrying out an assassination, managing to defeat the Captain.

 Later, a more skillful and refined Slaymaster has been hired by Vixen (a British villain and old enemy of Captain Britain) to kill all of the members of S.T.R.I.K.E.'s psi-division, including Captain Britain's sister, before her planned infiltration of the intelligence's facility.
 Slaymaster manages to kill most of the psi-division, bar Alison Double, Tom Lennox and Betsy Braddock (Captain Britain's sister and Lennox's lover), keeping the division away long enough for Vixen to take control.
 Captain Britain's intervention on behalf of his sister results in a rematch between himself and Slaymaster, a tightly run affair in which Slaymaster proves his intelligence, weapons and martial skill would be enough to defeat the more powerful Captain again.
 However, thanks to a distraction by Betsy, Captain Britain is able to overwhelm Slaymaster and beat him into unconsciousness.

 Still in the employ of Vixen, Slaymaster was to bring Captain Britain to her.
 Slaymaster manages to capture the Captain and in the course of the story steals his costume which is thought to be the source of Captain Britain's powers.
 Captain Britain is still able to control the suit and telekinetically rams Slaymaster into a wall, knocking him out.

 In their final meeting, Braddock's sister Betsy (soon to be Psylocke of the X-Men) had assumed the mantle of Captain Britain (Brian had 'retired').
 Wearing a derived version of Captain Britain's costume supplied by Vixen, Slaymaster ambushes and quickly defeats Betsy Braddock, sadistically gouging out her eyes.
 Betsy manages to telepathically summon her brother who flies to her rescue.
 Slaymaster soon discovers that the costume that Captain Britain wears is little more than a regulatory device.
 Braddock's powers are intact, albeit unfocused.
 Enraged, Captain Britain kills Slaymaster by smashing his head and chest in with a large boulder.

 Later, in Deadpool Team-up #893, a mercenary named Jasper Bateman takes on the role of the new Slaymaster.
 It is revealed that Bateman has obsessed over the original Slaymaster his entire adult life, and has made it his goal to take up his mantle and defeat Captain Britain.
 He spends years hunting down the security designer for Slaymaster's lair and acquires the necessary clearance codes to safely enter and obtain all of the equipment and weapons of his predecessor.
 He is eventually defeated by the combined efforts of Deadpool and Captain Britain and taken into custody.